4 Reasons It’s Time to Upgrade Your Sales Compensation Software

 A multi-tiered compensation plan is critical to driving desirable outcomes for a large and complex sales organization with multiple products and service offerings.

-Complexity can motivate sales reps, especially when they can see their goals and target attainment in a real-time dashboard.
+Complexity can motivate sales reps, especially when they can see their goals and target attainment in a real-time sales compensation dashboard.

 Only in the last couple of years have next-generation sales compensation solutions emerged to handle the mounting complexity of compensation planning.